Achieving Robustness to Aleatoric Uncertainty with Heteroscedastic Bayesian Optimisation: Related Work

 \section{Related Work}

-The most similar work to our own is that of \cite{2017_Calandra} where experiments are reported on a heteroscedastic Branin-Hoo function using the variational heteroscedastic GP approach of \cite{2011_Lazaro} although to the best of our knowledge this work does not consider sequential evaluations. \cite{2013_Kuindersma} Introduce a modification to EI, expected risk improvement, that is applied to problems in robotics where robustness to aleatoric noise is desirable. \cite{2014_Assael, 2014_Ariizumi, 2017_Wang_Novel} implement heteroscedastic Bayesian optimisation but don't introduce an acquisition function that penalises aleatoric uncertainty. \cite{2015_Sui, 2016_Berkenkamp} consider the related problem of safe Bayesian optimisation through implementing constraints in parameter space.
-In this instance the goal of the algorithm is to enforce a performance threshold for each evaluation of the black-box function and so is unrelated to our problem definition.
+The most similar work to our own is that of \cite{2017_Calandra} where experiments are reported on a heteroscedastic Branin-Hoo toy function using the variational heteroscedastic Gaussian process (GP) approach of \cite{2011_Lazaro}.
+This work defines and optimises a robustness index, making a compelling case for penalisation of aleatoric noise in real-world Bayesian optimisation problems.
+A modification to expected improvement (EI), expected risk improvement is introduced in \cite{2013_Kuindersma} and is applied to problems in robotics where robustness to aleatoric noise is desirable.
+In this framework however, the relative weights of performance and robustness cannot be tuned \cite{2017_Calandra}. \cite{2014_Assael, 2014_Ariizumi} implement heteroscedastic Bayesian optimisation but do not introduce an acquisition function that penalises aleatoric noise. \cite{2015_Sui, 2016_Berkenkamp} consider the related problem of safe Bayesian optimisation through implementing constraints in parameter space.
+In this instance, the goal of the algorithm is to enforce a performance threshold for each evaluation of the black-box function.
+Recently, the winners of the 2020 NeurIPS Black-Box Optimisation Competition applied non-linear output transformations in their solution to tackle heteroscedasticity.
+The authors however are not interested in explicitly penalising aleatoric noise in this case.
 In terms of acquisition functions, \cite{2009_Frazier, 2019_Letham} propose principled approaches to handling aleatoric noise in the homoscedastic setting that could be extended to the heteroscedastic setting.
 Our primary focus in this work however, is to highlight that heteroscedasticity in the surrogate model is beneficial and so an examination of a subset of acquisition functions is sufficient for this purpose.
+We take the opportunity here to note earlier unpublished workshop versions of this paper which consider the same problem \cite{neurips_sci, neurips_safety}.